Employees of the Astrochemical Research Laboratory of UrFU Started Assembling the Second Ultra-High Vacuum Cryogenic Unit

 Scientists intend to study the processes occurring under the influence of various physical factors that play a key role in the birth of stars and planets.
 These factors include hard ultraviolet radiation emanating from stars and having a significant impact on the formation and destruction of molecules, as well as cosmic rays.

-The unit will also include a modified helium cryostat specially designed for the needs of astrochemists at UrFU, the so-called atomic beams that can generate streams of hydrogen and oxygen atoms, as well as turbomolecular pumps.
+The unit will also include a modified helium cryostat specially designed for the needs of astrochemists at UrFU, so-called atomic beams that can generate streams of hydrogen and oxygen atoms, and turbomolecular pumps.

 With the help of this unit, researchers will be able to recreate conditions similar to those in which stars and planets are born in space: radiation, ultraviolet radiation, streams of atoms, low temperature and ultra-low pressure.